A Construction of $C^r$ Conforming Finite Element Spaces in Any Dimension: Introduction

-The neural network is a new method {for discretization}.
-In Xu \cite{xu2020}, the finite neuron method was proposed, utilizing a generalized ReLU neural network architecture to propose a conforming approximation of the space $H^m$ for any $m$ in $d$ dimensions.
+The neural network is a new method for discretization on partial differential equations.
+In Xu \cite{xu2020finite}, the \textit{finite neuron method} was proposed, utilizing a generalized ReLU neural network architecture to propose a conforming approximation of the space $H^{r+1}$ for any $r$ in $d$ dimensions.

-In this work, a family of $C^r$ finite element spaces on simplicial grids $\mathcal{T} = \mathcal{T}(\Omega)$ of domain $\Omega \subset \mathbb{R}^d$ which can be exactly covered by simplices is proposed, using the shape function space $\mathcal{P}_k$ with $k\ge 2^rd +1$.
-The construction generalizes all the conforming elements on simplicial grids introduced above.
-As a by-product, a family of piecewise $\mathcal P_k$ interpolation spaces is obtained with $C^r$ continuity, though it cannot be realized as a finite element space.
-The construction is motivated by the decomposition of the multi-index set $\Sigma(d,k)$, consisting of all the multi-indices $(\alpha_0,\cdots,\alpha_d)$ with $\sum_{i=0}^{d} \alpha_i = k$.
-Based on the decompotision \eqref{eq:decomp} below and its refined version \eqref{eq:decomp-refine} below, a natural relation is established between the multi-indices and the degrees of freedom.
-Such a relation is used to design the degrees of freedom.

-The rest of paper is organized as follows.
-In Section~\ref{sec:fe}, the proposed family of finite element spaces on simplicial grids is constructed and analyzed.
-Section~\ref{sec:fe-decomp} introduces the decomposition and Section~\ref{subsec:bzfem} illustrates the usage of the decomposition in the planar case.
-Section~\ref{sec:fe:construction} proposes the construction based on the decomposition, and Section~\ref{sec:fe:examples} shows several examples.
-The proof of unisolvency and continuity is shown in Section~\ref{sec:fe:proof}.
-Section~\ref{sec:interp} proposes a family of interpolation spaces with similar organizations.
-Section~\ref{sec:interp:dual-decomposition} introduces a dual form of the decomposition.
-Based on this, Section~\ref{sec:interp:construction} and Section~\ref{sec:interp:examples} show the construction and examples of the proposed interploation spaces.
-Finally, Section~\ref{sec:interp:proof} proves the unisolvency and the continuity of the proposed interpolation spaces.